chef-boneyard/chef-web-docs-2016/chef_master/source/install_server.rst

    Because the |chef server| is composed of many different services that work together to create a functioning system, this step may take a few minutes to complete.

-#.
-Enable the premium features of the |chef server|!
-For each of the premium features you want to install, run the following commands:
+# Enable additional features of the |chef server|!
+Run the following commands:

    .. include:: ../../includes_ctl_chef_server/includes_ctl_chef_server_install_table.rst